 Whether it’s simply ideating or specifically auditing a project, we have compiled a guide of the best questions to ask and techniques to use when brainstorming on a whiteboard.

-Brainstorming is arguably the most widely used exercise within teams and individuals and can be done for an infinitely large number of reasons.
+Brainstorming is arguably the most widely used exercise among teams and individuals.
+And it can be done for an infinitely large number of reasons.
 Conducting brainstorming on a whiteboard, however, is much more effective than a simple idea scramble.
 You can collect, organize, and eliminate ideas, and focus on the path to success through a diagram of your ideas.

 Whiteboards allow you to operate on a shared visual medium to express your ideas and their connections with one another.
 This is something that is super important to brainstorming and seldom shared by other workplace tools.

 The main technique of collaboration on whiteboards is using sticky notes to express your ideas and move them freely around the board.
-This allows for you and your team to work quickly and efficiently with each other to process ideas, organize them in the correct places, and run through a ton of different possibilities.
+This allows you and your team to work quickly and efficiently with each other.
+It will help you to process ideas, organize them in the correct places, and run through a ton of different possibilities.

-Brainstorming can be a really hard thing to accomplish when teams aren’t thinking organically, and one of the biggest pitfalls of brainstorming is thinking there is one “right” idea.
-When people begin to contribute in a way that they think is closest to the “right” idea, you lose the organic brainpower of brainstorming and your contributions become directed towards an expected result.
+Brainstorming can be a really hard thing to accomplish when teams aren’t thinking organically.
+One of the biggest pitfalls of brainstorming is thinking there is one “right” idea.
+When people begin to contribute in a way that they think is closest to the “right” idea, they lose the organic brainpower of brainstorming.
+And their contributions become directed toward an expected result.

-In order to avoid group-think within your brainstorming session, you might need to prepare some prompting questions to help people think independently and work on the board organically.
-There are exercises that could go hand in hand with this, and some of these we’ll discuss later, but for now here are our 20 favorite brainstorming prompts for whiteboard sessions.
+In order to avoid groupthink within your brainstorming session, you might need to prepare some prompting questions to help people think independently and work on the board organically.
+There are exercises that could go hand in hand with this.
+Some of these we’ll discuss later, but for now here are our 20 favorite brainstorming prompts for whiteboard sessions.

 - What is our end goal?
 Brainstorm backward from this point to diagram the path forward.